l30nard0/mif/doc/readme.txt

    in that namespace.
 Result of this mounting is that file /var/run/resolvconf/resolv.conf is a copy of /etc/netns/<namespace-name>/resolv.conf.
-   File /etc/resolv.conf which is used by namespace-unaware applications is a link to /var/run/resolvconf/resolv.conf
+   File /etc/resolv.conf which is used by namespace unaware applications is a link to /var/run/resolvconf/resolv.conf

-   However, when switching to some namespace from program using "setns" function no such mounting is performed.
-And while /etc/resolv.conf is still link to /var/run/resolvconf/resolv.conf, this file isn't one from etc/netns/<namespace-name>.
+   However, when switching to some namespace from program using "setns" function, no such mounting is performed.
+And while /etc/resolv.conf is still link to /var/run/resolvconf/resolv.conf, this file isn't the one from /etc/netns/<namespace-name>.
    Operation of "ip netns exec" should be investigated further to replicate such process.
 Alternative is to adapt some library (glibc?) which implement DNS related operations so that they first check for presence of